7 Interfacing to Analogue I/O with C

 }

-Example - the full program#
+7.4.6 Example - the full program

 In this section we have:

-• discussed the differences between analogue and digital signals and the challenges in working with them.
+• Discussed the differences between analogue and digital signals and the challenges in working with them.

-• explored analogue to digital conversion looking at the architectures and focusing on SAR based ADCs.
+• Explored analogue to digital conversion looking at the architectures and focusing on SAR based ADCs.

-• continued looking at I/O operations on the Atmel ATmega328 microcontroller focusing on analogue signals and using the ADC registers.
+• Continued looking at I/O operations on the Atmel ATmega328 microcontroller focusing on analogue signals and using the ADC registers.

-On Canvas#
+On Canvas

-This week on the canvas course pages, you will find the sample program from today’s lecture, look through this and ensure you are confident in how they work and how the masks are defined and registers set.
-There is also a short quiz to test your knowledge on these topics.
+This week on the canvas course pages, you will find the sample program from today’s lecture, look through this and ensure you are confident in how it works and how the registers are set for analogue inputs and how masks are used for the digital outputs to the LEDS.